TalaminiMarks/TalaminiMarks/README.md

 I'm an enthusiast of technology, and always searching news about the tecnologys im current study.

-Currently learning: Next.js, Node.js, Prisma, PostgreSQL and oder things.
+Currently learning: Next.js, Node.js, Prisma, PostgreSQL and other things.

 I'm from Brazil and my english is poor but im trying.